TheKK/slides/coscup2021/slide/slides.md

 -- prefix function application sum([1, 2, 3])

--- but the parentheses is "optional" sum [1, 2, 3]
+-- but the parentheses is "optional" in most case sum [1, 2, 3]

 -- no one like parentheses, right?
 1 + (2 + 3)

 -- more than one argument
-fmap length ["apple", "orange", "banana"]
+map length ["apple", "orange", "banana"]
 ```

 ---